The Mountford Group :

 Matt Blake joined the Mountford group in 2009 as a graduate of Bristol University where he carried out his undergraduate research project with Dr Duncan Wass.
 He spent the first year of his DPhil working on aspects of the metal-catalysed polymerisation of cyclic esters for the sustainable synthesis of biodegradable environmentally friendly polymers.
 In the last two years of his DPhil he explored the chemistry of new metal-metal bonds involving alkaline earth, lanthanide and transition metals.
 Matt submitted his thesis in February 2013.
 He has since continued in the group as a post-doc, funded by the Leverhulme Trust, further developing the chemistry of molecular metal-metal bonded systems.
 Matt is also a Junior Research Fellow at Corpus Christi College.

-Richard Collins is a second year DPhil in the group and a member of Linacre College.
+Richard Collins is a third year DPhil in the group and a member of Linacre College.
 Richard previously spent his Part II year in the Mountford group working on aspects of the metal-catalysed polymerisation of cyclic esters for the sustainable synthesis of biodegradable environmentally friendly polymers.
 He is now working towards his DPhil in olefin polymerisation catalysis in association with LANXESS Elastomers B.V.

 Nichabhat Diteepeng is a graduate of Mahidol University in Thailand and a member of St Edmund Hall.
 She carried out her Master's project on developing the magnesium catalysts for the ring-opening polymerisation of lactide with Dr.Khamphee Phomphrai.
 In her DPhil studies she is now working on the ring-opening polymerisation catalysis using alkaline earth catalysts, which are funded by the Royal Thai Government.